Arctic lamprey: Description

 This lamprey is usually about 13 to 32 cm long, but specimens have been known to reach 63 cm and 200 g in weight.
 Non-anadromous individuals are rarely over 18 cm long.
 It is brown, gray, or olive in color with a paler belly.
 There are two dorsal fins located near the tail, the posterior one larger than the anterior.
 Males are larger than females.
 The caudal fin has two lobes, the lower longer than the upper.
 It is continuous with the dorsal and anal fins.
 The anal fin of the male takes the form of a small ridge.

 Distribution and habitat

 The Arctic lamprey is a circumpolar species.
 Its range extends from Lapland eastward to Kamchatka and southward to Japan and Korea.
 It also inhabits the Arctic and Pacific drainages of Alaska and northwestern Canada.
+Arctic lampreys exhibit remarkable adaptability through a combination of extensive gene flow among populations, morphobiological flexibility in response to varying environments, and evolutionary conservation of neuropeptide Y receptors, which together support their survival across diverse and changing arctic habitats.
 The adults live in freshwater habitat near the coast, such as rivers and lakes.
 It can be found over stony and sandy substrates, and shelters under vegetation.